- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 - Sidamo – Found within the southern part of the country, beans sourced from this region come both in washed, and unwashed, varieties.

 - Yirgacheffe – Actually a smaller region situated within Sidamo, but renowned for producing a coffee that’s become universally accepted around the world due to a number of factors.
 Engages in both dry and wet processing of beans.

 Ethiopian coffees are unique in that they share flavor profiles that are similar to one another while at the same time being distinctly their own.
-Most beans produce a flavor that’s unmistakably fruity and citrusy, and you should expect to taste lemon and blueberry blends from all three regions, alongside a wonderful floral aroma, not unlike fine wine.
-Sidamo, however, tends to feel a bit lighter in body than Harrar does.
+Most beans produce a flavor that’s unmistakably fruity and citrusy, and you should expect to taste the lemon and blueberry blends from all three regions, alongside a wonderful floral aroma, not unlike a fine wine.
+Sidamo, however, tends to feel a bit lighter in the body than Harrar does.
 Harrar also carries notes of rich, decadent chocolate.

 These are just a sampling of some of the regions within Ethiopia that coffee is grown and harvested, and while these three were selected because of their relative popularity, any of the beans produced here are worthy of your consideration.

 Try one, or try them all, and experience complexity and myriad of flavors and aromas that can only come from the birthplace of coffee.

 How to Select The Best Beans